The flu is a respiratory infection that is spread easily. It is caused by the influenza virus.

 A person infected with flu virus may be contagious:

-If you have the flu, avoid direct contact as much as possible with people at high risk of complications.
+If you have the flu, avoid direct contact as much as possible with people most at risk of complications.
 This way, you reduce the risk of transmitting to them the illness.

 The best way to protect yourself from complications of the flu is through vaccination.